 Other common situations resulting in landlord liability include:

 In most cases, a landlord is NOT liable if they don’t know about the hazard.
 If someone enters your rental property and injuries themselves because of a hazard you knew about, but didn’t report to the real estate or landlord (like a loose staircase), negligence may fall on you.
 Or if someone injures themselves on any common household hazard that shows obvious foreseeable risks, such as slipping on wet floors from mopping, you as the tenant will be liable.
 Remember, you also have a duty of care to yourself and others that visit your home.

 If there is a defect or condition at your property that you feel is unsafe or could cause an injury, it’s important to inform your rental agent or landlord as soon as possible.
 If you fail to do so, and it does cause an injury, you may not be able to claim compensation.
 Remember, it’s best to provide notice in writing, so that you can keep a record of what you told the landlord and when.

-So how should an occupant proceed after a residential injury?
-The first point of call is tending to your injuries.
-This is logical and also practical, as your doctor’s assessments will help create grounds for legal action taken against the landlord.
+So how should an occupant proceed after an injury?
+The first point of call is tending to your injuries - your doctor’s assessments will help create grounds for legal action taken against the landlord.
 Then you must notify the landlord of the injury.

-Seek legal advice.
+We also recommend seeking legal advice.
 You must prove injuries, loss of income, loss of enjoyment of life, medical bills, property negligence, proof of notification, the list goes on.
-Without authentication, the altercation could get lost in a whirlwind of emails, texts, and phone calls.
-It’s best to handle the matter with extreme caution and professionalism.
+So, it’s best to handle the matter with extreme caution and professionalism.